-2020-2021 Apple Barn Orchard & Winery "Apples or Challenge"
+2022 Apple Barn Orchard & Winery "Apples or Challenge"

-Division Letter: AA Class #:
+Division Letter: AA

-- 1. 2020 only Apple Pie Plus Any non-traditional apple pie (shape slab, pie bars, additional ingredients, etc.) - 1.
-2021 only Preserved Apples Dehydrated, canned fruit leather, etc.
+1. 2022 only - Apple Pie Plus - Any non-traditional apple pie - (shape - slab, pie bars, additional ingredients, etc.)

 This challenge is asking you to create the appropriate dish featuring apples based on the current year entry.
 All rules under Dept. 25 Pantry Stores apply to this contest.
 This entry must be turned in by the regular Pantry cut-off time of 10 AM on Wednesday, opening day of the Fair.